alibaranb/spotify-to-appleMusic/README.md

 # spotify-to-appleMusic
 Designed to transfer your spotify playlists to apple music.

 Lets assume you are using a Spotify Downloader Website to download your Spotify Albums.
-You most likely will get your music names likes in the picture below.
+You most likely will get your music names like in the picture below.

 ![Uygulama Ekran Görüntüsü](https://i.postimg.cc/76JngdL4/1.png)